Kajabi/sage-archived/README.md

 2. The [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) installed
 3. Added the Heroku app as a git remote location (`heroku git:remote -a sage-design-system`)

-#### Create A Draft Release In Github
-Create a draft release tagged with the future version-tagged git commit (example: `v0.17.1`) that will be landing in `master` if one does not already exist.
-Describe the changes incoming since the last version, this is our official changelog.

-Save this release "As A Draft" in Github.
-It will be automatically released when the version-tagged commit is merged into `master`.

 #### Version Bump & Deploy Docs With `yarn version`
 Use [`yarn version`](https://classic.yarnpkg.com/en/docs/cli/version/) to automatically bump your frontend package version with a version-tagged git commit.
 This command also automatically deploys the new version bump to our [sage-design-system.kajabi.com](https://sage-design-system.kajabi.com/) public documentation.